After the Removal of Multiple Teeth

 For mild discomfort use Tylenol (325 mg) two tablets every 4 hours as needed for pain.
 Ibuprofen (200 mg) three tablets every 6 hours as needed for pain.

-For severe pain use the prescription given to you by Dr. Fraser.
+For severe pain use the prescription given to you by Dr. Patel and Dr. Fraser.
 If the pain does not subside or actually increases after 2 days, please call our office.
-If an antibiotic has been prescribed by Dr. Fraser, finish your prescription regardless of your symptoms.
+If an antibiotic has been prescribed by Drs.
+Patel and Fraser, finish your prescription regardless of your symptoms.

 Drink plenty of fluids.
 If many teeth have been extracted, your “blood loss” needs to be replaced.
 Drink at least eight glasses of liquid the first day.
 Do not drink liquids through a straw.